benfarr/lambda-ddb-mysql-etl-pipeline/README.md

 `requirements.txt` — Pip uses this file to install all of the dependencies for this CDK app.
 In this case, it contains only '-e', which tells pip to install the requirements specified in `setup.py`--I have all requirements listed.
-It also tells pip to run python `setup.py` develop to install the code in the `cdk_benjaminfarr` module so that it can be edited in place.
+It also tells pip to run python `setup.py` develop to install the code in the `etl_pipeline_cdk` module so that it can be edited in place.

 `setup.py` — Defines how this Python package would be constructed and what the dependencies are.